SGX Nifty indicates a positive start for the market

-FIIs net sold shares worth ₹5,871.69 crore, while domestic institutional investors (DIIs) net purchased shares worth ₹3,980.81 crore on April 19, provisional data from NSE said.
+Foreign outflows continued with Foreign institutional investors (FIIs) having net sold shares worth ₹3,302.85 crore, while domestic institutional investors (DIIs) having net bought shares worth ₹1,870.45 crore on Monday, as per NSE data.

-From a technical perspective, according to Ruchit Jain, Lead Research, 5paisa.com, Tuesday’s low of 16,840 coincides with the ‘200 EMA’ on the daily chart and a 50 per cent retracement level of the previous up-move.

-“If the index breaches this support, we could see it extend its correction towards the 61.8 per cent retracement level, which is placed around 16,600.
-On the flipside, 17,250-17,300 will be seen as an immediate hurdle that needs to be surpassed to regain any strength.
-Looking at near term volatility, traders should avoid aggressive positions and look for stock specific opportunities on both sides of the trade,” said Jain.

 - Comments will be moderated by The Hindu editorial team.